quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part08_Exercises.md

 :p What does it mean for a statement to be vacuously true?
 ??x
 A statement is vacuously true when there are no cases that could make the statement false.
-For example, the statement "For all \( n \in \emptyset \), \( P(n) \)" is always true because there are no elements in the empty set.
+For example, the statement "For all $n \in \emptyset $, $ P(n)$" is always true because there are no elements in the empty set.

 In induction, a base case might be trivial if it has no values to check, but this doesn't affect the truth of the entire proof.